 The only way to introduce these changes is to push a new update to the plugin.
 In cases where the only update is a new feature or polishing of an old one, keeping the old version isn’t likely to cause much harm.

-However, the primary reason developers update WordPress plugins might be for security issues.
+However, the primary reason developers update WordPress plugins might be security issues.
 Making sure that your site is safe and secure should be your top priority.
-One of the biggest weaknesses in a WordPress site is its plugins.
+One of the biggest weaknesses of a WordPress site is its plugins.
 As amazing as they are, plugins can conflict with each other and your themes, and developers often work tirelessly to patch vulnerabilities and update the plugins so that your site isn’t open to attack.

 Outdated plugins can have openings that can be compromised, so keeping them up to date is one of the top ways to keep your site online and running like it should.

 What to Do Before Updating Your WordPress Plugins